 The conservation treatment markedly brightened the marble, brought out obscured details, and reintegrated the form and meaning of the sculptural groups.
 Although it was not possible to restore the monument to its original appearance, the surface having been significantly eroded in more than a century outdoors, further deterioration was arrested and the life of the monument has been prolonged.

 Related work in 1990 included replacing stone curbing, resetting granite, repairing and repointing all of the masonry, laying new paving blocks in the circle, and repairing and waterproofing the fountain basin.

-Conservation work in July 1999 included cleaning the marble with water under gentle pressure, replacing several missing pieces, and applying a "shelter coat" of lime to help extend the life of the sculpted figures, which have been eroded by acid rain.
+In July 1999 conservation work included cleaning the marble with water under gentle pressure, replacing several missing pieces, and applying a "shelter coat" of lime to help extend the life of the sculpted figures, which have been eroded by acid rain.

 Conservation work was carried out once more in the fall of 2010 from a scaffold.
 Professional sculpture conservators thoroughly cleaned the marble with gentle washing and toothbrushes to get into the small crevices and to remove grime, moss and other biological growth, and empty wasp nests.
 They then reapplied a special stone consolidant that has successfully kept the marble details from washing away.
-The most visible part of the work was the installation of newly cast replacement pieces for parts of limbs that had deteriorated or were broken off when people climbed on the monument during the last inauguration.
+The most visible part of the work was the installation of newly cast replacement pieces for parts of limbs that had deteriorated or were broken off when people climbed on the monument during an inauguration event.